How do I end a partnership?

 - The partnership becomes insolvent

 - A court orders the dissolution of the partnership.
-If you believe your partner should no longer be part of the partnership for a valid reason, such as if they are of unsound mind, they are incapable of upholding their side of the partnership, they breached the Partnership Agreement or another valid, you need to apply to the court for the partnership to be dissolved.
+If you believe your partner should no longer be part of the partnership for a valid reason, such as if they are of unsound mind, they are incapable of upholding their side of the partnership, they breached the Partnership Agreement or another valid reason, you need to apply to the court for the partnership to be dissolved.

 Case Study: NSW